 The final row of sutures in the skin.
 They will be removed in 10-14 days.

-Before our patient wakes up we use the companion laser to minimize post operative swelling and enhance the healing process.
+Before our patient wakes up we use the therapy laser to minimize post operative swelling and enhance the healing process.
 Any natural thing we can do to aid the healing process is part of our approach of treating our patients like we want to be treated if we are in a similar situation.

 While our patient is waking up from anesthesia we use the companion laser